SophieRoseMcDonald/SophieRoseMcDonald.github.io/index.md

 JAVASCRIPT
-'use strict'; its focus isn't about cleaner code, but does what you expect it to do. helps to not create an acidental global variable.
+'use strict'; its focus isn't about cleaner code, but does what you expect it to do. helps to not create an acidental global variable.Must be the first line